belieflab/drmParadigm/README.md

 ./sync.sh
 ```

-- This ensures all submodules are up-to-date.
+- 🔄 This ensures all submodules are up-to-date.
-- Pulling changes will not remove any data.
+- 📥 Pulling changes will not remove any data.

-## 📊 Task Procedure

-1. Participants are presented with lists of words semantically related to a critical target.
-2. They are then asked to recall the words they've seen.
-3. The task measures both correct recalls and false alarms (recalling words that weren't presented).
-4. Participants rate their confidence in their recalls.

 ## ⚙️ Configuration

 Modify `exp/conf.js` to adjust task parameters such as:
-- version
+- 📊 Version
-- time durations for lists/words
+- ⏱️ Time durations for lists/words

 ## 🛠 Development Guide